Symmetryagain/gitlabOnce/README.md

 This script is based on **python**.
 Make sure python3 is installed in your system.

-Just run `python main.py` to build a gitlab runner!
+Just run `python main.py` to build a gitlab runner.

+When you run `python main.py`, what actually happens:

+- Downloading `gitlab runner` (if not exist).
+- Register a runner.
-## For Windows

-Only tested in Windows 10.
+## For Windows (Only tested in Windows 10)

+- Make sure this script runs in PowerShell with administrator privileges.

 ## For Linux